 Introduction

-Introduction, correct patient, consent, wash hands (WINDEC)
+Introduction, correct patient, wash hands (WINDEC);

 Adequate exposure